The First Two Years

 The general exam (GE) will be taken no later than the sixth term in residence, typically spring term G3.
 The exams should take place during reading period of the spring term.
 Exceptions can only be proposed by the DGS, in close consultation with the dissertation supervisor, and must be approved by the faculty during a departmental meeting.

-The petition to take general exams must be filed in the department by March 1 of the spring term of the 6th term of residence.
+The petition to take general exams must be filed in the department by November 25 of the 5th semester of residence.

 One term of intensive study should suffice to prepare for the GE.